Cornum/digital-control-of-plant-illumination/README.md

-# digital-control-of-plant-illumination
+### digital-control-of-plant-illumination
-Arduino program.
+##Arduino program.
 Mega 2560 and some modules.
 Biochemistry lab

+Documentation will be posted at version 1.0

+#Modules list will be updated.

+Modules:
+lcd display.
+PCA9685